Leye5555/Leye5555/README.md

 - 👋 Hi, I’m faith.
-- 👀 I’m interested in fixing and creating effective software
+- 👀 I’m interested in fixing and creating effective software solutions
 - 📝 I’m currently learning threejs and gsap
 - 🔸 I’m looking to collaborate on frontend web projects involving nextjs and typescript.
 - 🔸 I’m also interested in collaborating on backend projects built with nodejs.